prometheuxresearch/docs/docs/learn/vadalog/04-expressions/05-aggregations.md

 - `mmax(X, [K1, …, Kn])` for the incremental computation of maximal
 - `munion(X, [K1, …, Kn])` for the incremental union of sets
 - `mavg(X)` for the incremental computation of averages
+- `mmedian(X, "variant")` for the incremental computation of medians

 Upon invocation, all functions return the currently accumulated value for the respective aggregate.
 All functions, except `mcount`, take as first argument the